-Clarendon College IT: The department or any company working on behalf of the Clarendon College IT Department that has the responsibility for maintenance and supervision of the Clarendon College IT infrastructure.
+Clarendon College IT: The department or any vendor working on behalf of the Clarendon College IT Department is responsible for maintaining and supervising the Clarendon College IT infrastructure.

 Information Security Officer (ISO): Officer designated to administer the College Information Security Program.